go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 [Tegola](https://github.com/go-spatial/tegola) is a vector tile server written in Go.
 Tegola takes geospatial data from a PostGIS Database and slices it into vector tiles that can be efficiently delivered to any client.

 [OpenLayers](https://openlayers.org/) is a client library for rendering MVT and raster maps.
-Combined with Tegola, developers may now render maps in the web or on mobile utilizing all open source technology.
+Combined with Tegola, developers may now render maps on the web or on mobile utilizing all open source technology.

 This guide will take you through the steps to get Tegola rendering a map using OpenLayers and visualized in a web browser.

 ## Getting Started

 The first thing you'll need is a Tegola endpoint.
-You can either setup one locally by following the instructions located in the [Tegola docs](http://tegola.io/documentation/getting-started/) or you can use an existing endpoint.
+You can either set up one locally by following the instructions located in the [Tegola docs](http://tegola.io/documentation/getting-started/) or you can use an existing endpoint.

 For the following example we'll be pulling in data from a Tegola instance hosted at https://osm.tegola.io.

-## Setup the HTML
+## Set up the HTML

 Next, we make an HTML page that will show the map.
 The following is a minimal example HTML page for rendering a map with OpenLayers.
 Copy and paste the following code into an empty file and name it index.html.